 Coffee (especially on an empty stomach) can also adversely affect blood sugar and cortisol levels.
 Many people like the appetite-suppressing effects and use coffee to stave off hunger and skip a meal.
 It raises blood sugar, temporarily arresting hunger.
 But about an hour or 2 later, your blood sugar comes crashing down, leaving you starving, irritable, and/or tired and craving more coffee or sugar.
-That’s right, coffee causes sugar cravings, too.
-Coffee raises cortisol levels, which can lead to adrenal burn-out and eventually, weight gain.
-Coffee is not a friend to your adrenals.
+That doesn’t happen for everyone, but you probably know it if that’s you.

 Coffee is a diuretic: it causes the body to flush delicate B vitamins and minerals, such as magnesium and potassium.
 Coffee is acid-forming: it leaches minerals from the body as your system attempts to maintain alkalinity, because it fosters an acidic state in the body.
 It is also dehydrating (read: bad for your skin!)